johnosbb/NLP/Spacy/README.md

 - Index-Based: Spans can be indexed to access individual tokens within the span.
 - Text and Context: A span retains information about the text it represents and its position within the document.

+### Example of a Span

+In the sentence: "It was really raining heavily when I left home so I took a cab."

+"It" is token 0 and "cab" is token 13.

+So, when you refer to the span [3:4], we are specifying a span that includes only one token, which is "raining" (token 3).
+The notation [3:4] represents a span that starts at token 3 (inclusive) and ends just before token 4 (exclusive).
+In this case, the span [3:4] represents the single token "raining" in the sentence.

 ## Sentences